 Free School Meals

-- Child Tax Credit, provided they are not entitled to Working Tax Credit* and have an annual household income (as assessed by HM Revenue & Customs) that does not exceed £16,190 (as at April 2012)
+- Child Tax Credit, provided they are not entitled to Working Tax Credit* and have an annual household income that does not exceed £16,190

-*unless in the Working Tax Credit 'run on' - the payment someone may receive for a further 4 weeks after they stop qualifying for Working Tax Credit.
+- Working Tax Credit 'run on' - paid for four weeks after you stop qualifying for Working Tax Credit

 It is really important that even if your child receives a free hot meal because they are in the Foundation Stage (Reception) or KS1 that we know whether you are eligible for Free School Meals as the school will be given an extra £1,300 to support each eligible child.

 How can I apply for Free School Meals?

 Lincolnshire County Council have a new process for parents to apply for Free School Meals.
 Please follow the link https://lcc.cloud.servelec-synergy.com/parentportal